Booth notebook

 Lineup note

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves I Love You by John Coltrane off Lush Life (1961) a clean lane instead of boxing the handoff in.
+It leaves Slow Cheetah by Red Hot Chili Peppers off Stadium Arcadium - Jupiter (2006) a clean lane instead of boxing the handoff in.

 Track context

-Hearing it against Remain in Light (Deluxe Version) matters because it reads like part of an album world, not a detached single.
-The Great Curve (2005 Remaster) by Talking Heads off Remain in Light (Deluxe Version) (1980) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With Talking Heads, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against Dreams: The Collection matters because it reads like part of an album world, not a detached single.
+Dreaming My Dreams by The Cranberries off Dreams: The Collection (2012) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With The Cranberries, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for